 Internet speed is measured by how much data the connection can download (download speeds) or upload (upload speeds) per second.

-For most households, internet download speeds are what’s important.
+For most households, having fast download speeds are what’s important.
 That’s what we use for common activities such as streaming TV, downloading music and browsing social media.

 Upload speeds come into play with things like video conferencing and uploading large files to a server or cloud.
 Check out this blog for more information about download vs. upload internet speeds.